WolframResearch/codeparser/README.md

 # CodeParser

-`CodeParser` is a paclet for parsing Wolfram Language code.
+`CodeParser` is a package for parsing Wolfram Language code.

 ```
 In[1]:= Needs["CodeParser`"]